devharsh7o/Placements/README.md

-# Placements
+📚 Placements Repository

-This repository is a storehouse for Placement Resources, my learnings, and my journey.
-Here you'll find curated materials, notes, and experiences related to placement preparation.
-Available:
+Welcome to the Placements repository — a personal archive of resources, notes, and experiences gathered during my placement preparation journey.

+This repository contains well-curated materials and learnings to help you prepare for campus and off-campus placements.

+📂 What's Inside?
-JAVA+ DSA Notes
+✅ Java + DSA Notes
+Comprehensive notes covering Data Structures and Algorithms with Java implementations.

-Core Subjects Notes+ Git/Github
+✅ Core Subjects Notes
+Important concepts from core Computer Science subjects (OS, DBMS, CN, etc.).

+✅ Git & GitHub Guide
+Basics and advanced concepts for using Git and GitHub effectively during development and collaboration.